advance100/doc_webpack/hot-module-replacement-with-webpack.md

 The update chunks contains code for all updated modules in this chunk (or a flag if a module was removed).

-The compiler addtionally makes sure that module and chunk ids as consistent between these builds.
+The compiler additionally makes sure that module and chunk ids as consistent between these builds.
 It uses a "records" json file to store them between builds (on it store them in memory).

 ### From the module view